seanpue/graphtransliterator/docs/tutorial.rst

 Metadata Definitions
 ~~~~~~~~~~~~~~~~~~~~
-Graph Transliterator also allows metadata to be added to its settings.
-There
+Graph Transliterator also allows metadata to be added to its settings:
-are no restrictions on these values, so you can put whatever is useful:

 .. code-block:: yaml